Positivity about job prospects also at seven year high

 Proportion of consumers who believe UK is in a recession at lowest point on record

-The UK Consumer Confidence Index hit 93 in Q3 2014; the last time it was higher was in Q3 2007 (94), when Gordon Brown had just become PM and MySpace was more popular than Facebook.
+In Q3 2014, consumer confidence in the UK jumped three points for the third successive quarter to reach an index of 93, its highest level for seven years.
+The last time it was higher was in Q3 2007 (94), when Gordon Brown had just become PM and MySpace was more popular than Facebook.
 A score above 100 indicates degrees of optimism – below 100, degrees of pessimism.

 The score is derived from Nielsen’s Global Survey of Consumer Confidence and Spending Intentions.
 Established in 2005, it measures attitudes on topics including job prospects and personal finances each quarter among 30,000 internet consumers in 60 countries.